-So many patients I’ve helped say, “I’m not attracted to my partner anymore.”
-Hate to say it, but this is normal.
+So many patients I’ve helped have said, “I’m not attracted to my partner anymore.”
+I hate to say it, but this is normal.
 When we are in disillusionment, our partner seems more toad than princess or prince.

-Secondly, enduring sexual attractedness takes an effort of re-idealization.
-Living with someone—with anyone—takes the shine off.
-We think we’re not attracted to a partner in part because we see them sick, on the toilet, elbow-deep in dirty diapers, tired, cranky, demanding.
-We age.
-No one can live up to their first impression.
-But at some point, we have to look through to stellar aspects.
-They are not the beast or the beauty but both.
-Seeing the beauty, takes work.
-It’s a commitment to put on clear glasses that see both good and bad and then focus on the good.
+No one can live up to a first impression.
+But at some point, we have to look to find the more stellar aspects.
+They are not the beast or the beauty — they’reboth.
+Seeing beauty does take work.
+It’s a commitment to put on clear glasses that see both good and bad, and then choose to focus on the good.
 Try to see what others see.